obijywk/hunttracker/README.md

 - message.channels
 - user_change

+The "Request URL" on the "Interactive Components" page should be set to your web server URL plus "/slack/events".

 ## Setup and run locally

 Make sure the environment variables above are set before starting the server.